 Reasons Why You Should Live in Fenton

-If you are looking for the best city to settle in the United States or the state of Michigan, to be specific, then you’re in the right place.
-We understand how hard it’s to choose the best place to live in.
-This is why we have come up with a list of 5 reasons why you should choose Fenton, Michigan, as your destination.
+If you are looking for the best city to settle in the state of Michigan, then you’re in the right place.
+We understand how hard it is to choose the best place to live in.
+This is why we have come up with a list of 5 reasons why you should choose Fenton, Michigan as your destination.

 If you love the idea of living in a laid back society, then this city is the perfect place for you.
 The city’s small population is what boosts its exciting sense of community.

-For instance, you will find local businesses in the city coming together to sponsor various sporting events.
-There are also arrangements for hangouts where you can spend quality time with friends and make new ones.
-You will also access a diverse selection of restaurants and shops where you can get everything you need.
+For instance, you will find local businesses, in the city, coming together to sponsor various sporting events.
+There are also arrangements for hangouts where you can spend quality time with friends, and make new ones.
+You will also have access to a diverse selection of restaurants and shops, where you can get everything you need.

 When you live here, you will be presented with a variety of flexible housing options.
-You can decide to stay at the McMansions, which sits at the shores of the lake, Victorians spread over the town or any other exciting place you wish.
-There are even highly functional yet affordable housing options.
+You can decide to stay at the McMansions, which sit at the shores of Silver Lake and Lake Fenton, or little Victorians that are spread all over the town.
+There are even highly functional, yet affordable, manufactured housing options at your disposal.

 With most housing options, you will be entitled to more privacy and more space.
-Some benefits of living in Fenton, including but not limited to scenic landscapes, makes it the ideal place for you to settle.
+Some benefits of living in Fenton include, but are not limited to, scenic landscapes, making it the ideal place for you to settle.

-If you plan on having children in future or already have a family with kids, then Fenton is the ideal place for you.
-As a small growing town in Michigan, both you and your children are likely to access some essential services within a 3km radius.
+If you plan on having children in the future or already have a family with kids, then Fenton is the perfect place for you.
+Being a small, but growing, town in Michigan, both you and your children are likely to access some essential services within a three mile radius.
 This includes healthcare services and schools that promote community development.

-Given that the city has a great sense of community, the last thing that you can worry about is insecurity.
-Fenton has reported some of the lowest crime rates in the State of Michigan and the whole country.
-The crime rate in the city is 5% lower than the national rate.
-The city is also well lit at night to ensure adequate security at night.
+Given that the city has a great sense of community, the last thing that you need to worry about is safety.
+Fenton has reported some of the lowest crime rates in the state of Michigan, not to mention the whole country.
+The crime rate in the city is 5% lower than the national average.
+The city is also well lit at night to ensure adequate security.

-There is no better place to connect you to mother nature, especially if you love nature, than Fenton city.
-There are miles and miles of lakes and forests within the city that you can access and enjoy.
+There is no better place to connect you to mother nature, especially if you love the outdoors, than Fenton city.
+There are miles and miles of lakes and forests within the city limits that you can access and enjoy.

-The Fenton, MI area, still has a historical look that is beautiful and unique.
-The city’s area has 58 lakes, with Lake Fenton being the largest.
+The Fenton, MI area still has a historical look that is beautiful and unique.
+The city’s area has 58 lakes, such as Silver Lake and Lake Fenton, which is the largest.
 There, you can enjoy boat rides, fishing, and swimming.

-The city has a good number of beautiful parks.
+The city has a good number of beautiful parks as well.
 There are over 170 acres of land dedicated specifically for this purpose.
-There is even a unique park at the center of the city through which the Shiawassee river flows.
+There is even a unique park at the center of the city, through which the Shiawassee River flows.

 Helpful Tips to Help You Enjoy Your Stay

 As we have illustrated above, Fenton is one of the best places to live.
-However, there are challenges that you’ll encounter when you move to a new area, the city not being an exception.
+However, there are challenges that you’ll encounter when you move to a new area, with this city not being an exception.
 How do you thrive or adjust?
-Follow the following tips.
+It’s easy, just follow these tips:

 People in Fenton are very friendly and are ready to welcome you with open arms.
 To adjust to life in the city, don’t fear socializing with people.
 Become a regular at restaurants, bars, and coffee shops to build a group of friends.

-With most people, it becomes compelling to blend with local people in new places as soon as they move in.
-However, when it comes to the community, you should spend the first few weeks being a tourist instead of interacting with people.
-Visit a restaurant, swim from any lake, and visit the parks.
+With most people, it becomes compelling to blend with local people in new places.
+However, when it comes to the community, you should spend the first few weeks being a tourist, instead of interacting with people.
+Visit a restaurant, swim in any lake, and visit the parks.
 Take the time to learn more about the city.

-Fenton is one of the most beautiful cities to live in, especially if you are looking for a place with a small population but with a great sense of community, high security and good amenities.
+Fenton is one of the most beautiful cities to live in, especially if you are looking for a place with a small population, but has a great sense of community, high security and good amenities.
 If you follow the tips that we have highlighted above, you will indeed have an easy time settling in.
-Your summer just before April is worth it in downtown Fenton.